What is residence?

 Residence is primarily determined by how much time you spend in the UK in a tax year or a series of tax years.
 The more time you spend in the UK, the more likely you are to be UK resident for tax purposes and subject to UK tax on your income and gains.

 You can find the guidance for the SRT on GOV.UK.

 For most international students who also work in the UK, you will be subject to UK tax on your earnings, whether or not you are resident in the UK.

 If you only have UK income while you are here, whether or not you are tax resident, all of your UK income will be subject to UK tax.

-Your residence status will affect whether or not you are eligible for the UK personal allowance and therefore the amount of UK tax that you pay.
+Your residence status is also a factor in whether or not you are eligible for the UK personal allowance (though EEA citizens will be eligible for a personal allowance regardless of their residence status) and therefore the amount of UK tax that you pay.

 If you are here for a short time and have income below the personal allowance, then you may have no tax to pay.
 Your entitlement to a personal allowance is therefore very important.